Capstone-Projects-2023-Fall/project-studysync/documentation/docs/system-architecture/design.md

    A user has been studying for 6 hours and wants to take a break but also wants to save the quiz's progress.

 1. User is taking a quiz but then realizes he/she wants to take a quick coffee break.
-2. User clicks "Save&Exit" button in order for the quiz to be saved and quit.
+2. User clicks "Pause Quiz" button in order for the quiz to be saved and quit.
-3. The system saves the user's progress.
+3. The system saves the user's progress as well as the time remaining.
 4. After the break, the user logs in and goes to the "Quiz" section to resume the paused quiz.
 5. User chooses to resume the quiz from where they left off.
 <img width="953" alt="Updated #7" src="https://github.com/Capstone-Projects-2023-Fall/project-studysync/assets/70645481/d6c07c85-44c7-4b3d-aa4d-72f91852bf70" />